sy-wada/blue_benchmark_with_transformers/README.md

 ## Citing
 currently being prepared...
 ## Acknowledgments
 We are grateful to the authors of BERT to make the data and codes publicly available.
 We thank the NVIDIA team because their implimentation of [BERT for PyTorch](https://github.com/NVIDIA/DeepLearningExamples/tree/master/PyTorch/LanguageModeling/BERT) enables us to train our BERT models locally.
-I would also like to take this opportunity to thank Yifan Peng for providing BLUE benchmark.
+I would also like to take this opportunity to thank Yifan Peng and shared task organizers for providing BLUE benchmark.
 This work was supported by Council for Science, Technology and Innovation (CSTI), cross-ministerial Strategic Innovation Promotion Program (SIP), "Innovative AI Hospital System" (Funding Agency: National Instisute of Biomedical Innovation, Health and Nutrition (NIBIOHN)).

 ## References